sndmnn/my-sandbox/misc/courses/react-intermediate/notes.md

 ---

 - It's mostly used as a way to expose useful debug information for consumers of a custom hook.
 Generally it's used in when someone might not necessarily have access to the hooks' code.

+# Code Splitting

+- From [nextjs.org](https://nextjs.org/learn/foundations/how-nextjs-works/code-splitting): "Code-splitting is the process of splitting the application's bundle into smaller chunks required by each entry point.
+The goal is to improve the application's initial load time by only loading the code required to run that page".

+- It's easy to make code splitting a bad thing in your application.
+You may add unnecessary latency to deliver a piece of code that could've been delivered with your larger files with almost no additional cost;

+- It's unadvisable to follow a code splitting approach when the latency cost to deliver your code in separate pieces outweights the cost of delivering it together;